What’s up with Wipe Outz Sterile Tattoo Towels?

 On average, a portrait in color could take between 3-6 hours depending on size, placement on the body, and how detailed the image is.
 In black and grey, a portrait could take anywhere between 2-5 hours, also depending on those factors; and obviously, if the tattoo is really big it could take longer.
 These estimates are based on an average size, around 4 x 6 inches, give or take a little.
 I could give you a closer estimate of time after I see the picture and know size and placement.

 Can I get you to draw a tattoo for me even if you don’t tattoo it yourself?
 Do you sell stencils?

 I wish I could.
 The problem is lack of time.
 I have so many appointments set in stone that I have to get ready for that it is hard for me to make time for such a request.
 And sorry, I don’t sell stencils.
 If there is something you like that I have done and I’m not going to be the one tattooing it, find the artist that you’re going with and have him design a piece for you so it is more custom for you.
 Out of respect for me and the collector please don’t copy the exact tattoo, but rather get ideas and inspiration from them.

-Do I have the option of being tattooed in a private room in your shop?
+In your shop, do I have the option of being tattooed in a private room?

 At MD Tattoo Studio we work in an open environment in separated cubicle style booths.
 It’s not very private, but we do have one private tattoo room that is available upon request.
 If you want to get tattooed in privacy please provide me or any one of us at MD studio with at least 24 hours of notice.